sandrorzimmer/search_info_system/README.md

 ### Search Info System is intended to easily save and search pieces of information.

----

 ## Why did I develop this system?

 I am currently working as a Safety Engineer.
 My work demands me writing papers about safety evaluations in workplaces.
 Many times, these papers have very similar conclusions than others previously written.
 So, I have to write similar texts many times, in different documents.

 Intending to have a good standard and avoiding the hassle of remembering and writing many times the same piece of text, I came up with the idea of creating a system where I could easily save, find and copy pieces of text that are frequently written in my documents.

-To make an easier comprehension, from now on we call every piece of information as "info".
+To make an easier comprehension, from now on we call every piece of information stored in the system as "info".

 ## Distinctiveness and complexity